socialmedia-class/socialmedia-class.github.io/python_bootcamp.md

 ### 4. Text processing in Python

 For this part, you will need to write your code to answer the following questions.
-You should download the [Jupyter notebook](assignments/python-bootcamp/IPythonBootcamp.ipynb) file, and do all of your work there.

 We will be playing with a small but oh so wonderful data set of wine reviews!
 You can download the data [here](assignments/python-bootcamp/data.tgz).
 You can unpack it as follows, and should see two files: